kahunacohen/real-world-fp/README.md

 ## Prodedural/Object-Oriented, Monolithic Approach

-I'll implement this using a somewhat naive object-oriented, procerdual approach.
+I'll implement this using a somewhat naive object-oriented, procedural approach.
 Note that the code we'll develop will read like step-by-step instructions (procedural) and will modify instance variables in-place.

 ```js